News & Trends

 Questions to ask potential buyers:

-• What’s your AI thesis and how does our product support it?
+• What’s your AI thesis, and how does our product support it?

 • Will our software or service model be preserved or reworked?